 See, track and resolve issues quickly

-In short, digital MOS technologies provide connected workers with all the equipment and safety information they need when they need it, preventing your operators from making common mistakes during production.
-This advantage alone can unlock considerable operational benefits, considering over 80 percent of production losses are caused by human error.
+In short, connected worker technologies provide workers with all the equipment and safety information they need when they need it, preventing your operators from making common mistakes during production.
+This advantage alone can unlock significant operational benefits, considering over 80 percent of production losses are caused by human error.

 Connected Worker Software